Apply for Reimbursement

 2014 Organic Certification Cost Share Programs (OCCSP)

-Organic cost share programs reimburse individual organic operators up to 75 percent of their 2014 (October 1, 2013 through September 30, 2014) certification costs up to a maximum of $750 per category of certification.
-Two noncompetitive organic certification cost share programs are offered in fiscal year 2014 (October 1, 2013 – September 30, 2014).
-Estimated State Agency Allocation Amounts (PDF)
+Organic operators can receive up to 75 percent of their certification costs paid during October 1, 2013 through September 30, 2014 not to exceed $750 per certification scope.
+Two organic certification cost share programs are offered in 2014.

 National Organic Certification Cost Share Program (NOCCSP)